Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Energy mismatch - A tired, overstimulated puppy doesn't want a toy.
 They want to sleep.
 Offering toys when they're dysregulated doesn't address the actual problem.

-Redirection works sometimes - when the toy is genuinely more interesting, when your timing is perfect, when the puppy is in a state where they can learn.
-But most of the time, it's just delaying the inevitable next bite.
+Redirection does work sometimes - when the toy is genuinely more interesting, when your timing is perfect, when the puppy is in a state where they can learn.
+But a lot of the time, it's just delaying the inevitable next bite.

 Bite inhibition, not bite prevention